 Not only that, but a dissatisfied customer reaches out to an average of 15 people to talk about their problem.

 With that in mind, it should be easy to see the value in embracing unhappy customers and resolving issues.
-It’s far more difficult to ferret out a problem if a customer isn’t going to assert himself and voice it.
+However, it’s far more difficult to ferret out a problem if a customer isn’t going to assert himself and voice it.

 Bill Gates summed it up this way: “Your most unhappy customers are your greatest source of learning.”